-Senior Curator Julian tells about the crew's battle to survive on a sinking Post Office Packet Boat.
+Danger at sea: a crew's battle to survive on a sinking Post Office Packet Boat.

-The Post Office contracted many ships to carry mail to and from overseas destinations.
-These packet boats also carried messages of state, passengers and goods.
-They were lightly armed and relied on speed to get them out of trouble.
+The ship’s crew were lightly armed and relied on speed to get them out of trouble.
 However, Britain was almost constantly at war during the 18th and 19th centuries and many packet boats found themselves engaged in naval engagements with the enemy.
 Life at sea was dangerous.

 Black and white print of Lady Hobart on the morning of 28 June 1803 by Nicholas Pocock; Engraver R. Pollard, 1804 (TPM 2009-0014)